 A sincere welcome to the Gaeilge section of our school website, we hope you enjoy engaging with it.
 As the seanfhocal goes ‘Broken Irish is better than clever English’, the intention of this saying is to encourage everyone to have a go with Gaeilge, it’s not about perfection rather it’s about embracing our culture!
 Regardless of your own experiences of the language your children will undoubtedly enjoy it more and be more likely to grasp it if the adults around them, staff and parents alike, have a positive disposition towards it.
 There are a range of supports below to help you and we hope you enjoy learning about the Gaeilge initiatives in our school.

-We have a fantastic Coiste Gaeilge of volunteers from 5th and 6th class.
-They arrive to school early every Friday morning in order to promote Gaeilge and encourage their peers and younger children to engage with ‘Lá Gaeilge’ – which is our weekly dedicated day for trying to speak 'as Gaeilge'.
+We have a fantastic Coiste Gaeilge of volunteers from 4th, 5th and 6th class.
+They arrive to school early every Friday morning in order to promote Gaeilge and encourage their peers and younger children to engage with ‘Lá Gaeilge’ – which is our weekly dedicated day for trying to speak 'as Gaeilge' as much as we possibly can.
+Our Coiste Gaeilge are especially busy this year as we participate in the Gaelbhratach Scheme (see below).
 Their dedication and enthusiasm keep us all going!

 In December 2021, we launched our podcast ‘Raidió Scoil Lorcáin Naofa’.
 Since then, individual classes and their teachers have created and produced the podcast for a month at a time.
 The fantastic Gaeilge pieces they have created are commendable and give the children the opportunity to hear Gaeilge being used for a real-life purpose - click on the image below to listen: